To view the following PDF files, you will need to Adobe Reader, a free download.

 The SUNY Provost will respond to your appeal within five business days from receipt of the completed appeal application.
 If the decision finds merit to change the course to meet a major requirement, the receiving institution will be notified to take appropriate action.
 If you have questions about this process, please contact Robert Kraushaar.

 FOR STUDENTS WHO WANT TO CONTACT THEIR OWN STATE OFFICIALS

 Institutions delivering courses by distance education are required to provide students or prospective students with contact information for filing complaints with the State approval or licensing entity in the student’s state of residency and any other relevant State official or agency that would appropriately handle a student’s complaint.
-The State Contact Information in the linked list has been collected by the State Higher Education Executive Officers (SHEEO), and it will be updated as additional information becomes available.
+The full process and links to state contact information is provided at NC-SARA’s Student Complaint Process.

 The College has adopted an internal grievance procedure for the equitable resolution of complaints that do not relate to any other internal grievance procedure.
 The Consumer Complaint Procedure does not include complaints that are academic (Academic Grievance Procedure), or related to any form of discrimination as defined in the Discrimination Grievance Procedure, or related to sexual harassment, as defined in the Sexual Harassment Policy, or any other complaint for which the College has established a more specific complaint or grievance process.
 The Consumer Complaint Procedure and submission form are available in the Office of Human Resources and in the Centers for Student Engagement and Academic Advisement on the Auburn campus, and in the campus administration office on the Fulton campus.